anuragkanungo/UdacityBehaviourCloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I tried using LeNet at first, but after training even upto 20 epochs the car wasn't sticking into the lane even 20% of the time (sometimes i took control in autonomous mode and steered the car into lane manually to see if there are only specific places it fails but 80% of the time car wasn't staying in the lane.)

+Therefore, I decided to use Nvidia Autonomous Car Transfer learning model from there project paper (https://arxiv.org/pdf/1604.07316v1.pdf) .
+On the dataset generate (mentioned below) I trained for 20 epochs and the model did very well to stay in lane (although it was making some mistakes which i made while recording the laps and that told me that model is possibly overfitting).
+The model architecture is discussed in model architecture and training stargey section.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model consists of a convolution neural network and includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer and cropped using Keras cropping layer.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model contains dropout layers in order to reduce overfitting.
+Also the model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Additionally number of epochs were reduced to 5 to prevent overfitting.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Training data generated using driving into simulator was chosen to keep the vehicle driving on the road.
+I used a combination of counter clockwise and clockwise center lane driving.
+Further details in next section.

-For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy